-Get way off the beaten path with this challenging trek.
-Have the trail to yourself as you climb 2 big mountain passes and get rewarded with unbelievable views of the milky way, Humantay Lake, rivers, and the Ancascocha Lake and Valley.
+Get way off the beaten path with this challenging and adventurouse trek to Machu Picchu.
+Have the trail to yourself as you climb 2 big mountain passes and get rewarded with unbelievable views or the beautiful landscape, glaciers, Humantay Lake, rivers, and the Ancascocha Lake and Valley.

-One of the Sacred Valley’s best kept secrets, this trek takes you through local communities, passed stunning waterfalls, and offers some of the most spectacular 360 degree views in all of Peru.
+One of the Sacred Valley’s best kept secrets, this trek takes you through local communities, passes stunning waterfalls, and offers some of the most spectacular 360 degree views in all of Peru.

 The Ancascocha Trek

 Named after a reservoir lake, this trek can be done in 4 or 5 days and is the ultimate choice for those seeking solitude from the crowded trails like the Inca Trail.
 Starting in the town of Soraypampa, the first day involves almost 8 hours (including the Humantay Lake) of hiking through strenuous terrain with a maximum altitude of 5,000 meters.

 The second day does its best to out do the first with 10 hours of hiking at altitude.
 As difficult as it may be, the views are second to none and the crisp air is as fresh as it gets.
 You may be ready for a descent at this point but that’s still one day away.
 We promise it will all be worth it!